tmuxinator/tmuxinator/README.md

         - cd logs
         - tail -f development.log
       - ssh: ssh me@myhost
+      - window_with_panes
+          layout: main-vertical
+          panes:
+            - vim
+            - #empty, will just run plain bash
+            - top

 If a tab contains multiple commands, they will be 'joined' together with '&&'.
 If you want to have your own default config, place it into $HOME/.tmuxinator/default.yml

+## Panes Support
+you can define your own panes inside a window likes this:

+    - window_with_panes
+        layout: main-vertical
+        panes:
+          - vim
+          - #empty, will just run plain bash
+          - top

 ## Starting a project